Neuromuscular

 • Ataxia with no spasticity

-• SACS variant: Axonal neuropathy, early onset, Recessive (HMSN) 112
+• SACS: Axonal neuropathy, early onset, Recessive (HMSN) 112

 • Epidemiology: 9 families